 Students whose tuition, housing or bookstore accounts are not current will not be able to register for the next quarter, receive diplomas, or have transcripts issued.
 The seminary, in accordance with its goals of maintaining only current student accounts and encouraging faithful financial stewardship among students, may turn any student account that is delinquent 45 or more days over to a professional collection agency.
-Once the account is transferred to a professional agency, you then have to deal directly with that agency.
-At that point, Fuller Seminary can no longer negotiate with you about the account in question.
-Turning an account over to collections will adversely affect your credit standing.
-If you foresee problems in making payments, contact Student Financial Services so they can try to help you work things out before they have to take such drastic measures.
+Once the account is transferred to a professional agency, the student must deal directly with that agency.
+At that point, Fuller Seminary can no longer negotiate about the account in question.
+Turning an account over to collections will adversely affect the student's credit standing.
+Students foreseeing problems in making payments should contact Student Financial Services for assistance to avoid such drastic measures.